SurjitSahoo/notes/cs/design_patterns.md

 }
 ```

-If we're asked to add more search functionality like `filterBySize`, `filterByColorAndSize`, (imagine, if we had 3 specs, then we'll have to write 7 filter functions 🙁) we'll have to modify above class adding more functions (**State space explosion**).
+If we're asked to add more search functionality like `filterBySize`, `filterByColorAndSize`, we'll have to modify above class adding more functions.
+Imagine, if we had 3 specs, then we'll have to write 7 filter functions, what if we had more specs..🙁 (**State space explosion**).

-Bad practice, because it's well tested and deployed, we need to extend without modifying.
+Bad practice, because it might have been well tested and deployed, we need to extend without modifying.

 Ans: